 SUBCHAPTER II.
 ESTABLISHMENT OF HEALTH OCCUPATION BOARDS AND ADVISORY COMMITTEES; MEMBERSHIP; TERMS

 § 3-1202.01.
 Board of Dentistry.

-- (a) There is established a Board of Dentistry consisting of 7 members appointed by the Mayor with the advice and consent of the Council. - (b) The Board shall regulate the practices of dentistry and dental hygiene and dental assistants.
+(a) There is established a Board of Dentistry consisting of 7 members appointed by the Mayor with the advice and consent of the Council.